 Other useful tips:

 - Chemical exposure.
 Chemicals can eat through the gaskets which help seal the watch.
 Gaskets are located around the crown stem, top crystal, and caseback.
-Common chemicals that may affect the integrity of gaskets are chlorine in swimming pool and even soap.
-They may not affect the gaskets right away, but extended exposure can make them brittle and less functional
+Common chemicals that may affect the integrity of gaskets are chlorine in swimming pools and even soap.
+They may not affect the gaskets right away, but extended exposure can make them brittle and less functional.

 - Magnetism.
 Keep the watch away from magnetic sources.
 These can affect the accuracy of your watch and make it run fast (sometimes slower or stop it altogether).
 Such items are common like refrigerator magnets and speakers.
-If you suspect that your watch is going too fast or too slow, have it tested by a watchmaker to see if it's demagnetized.
-It's an easy process and should be done in a short amount of time.
+If you suspect that your watch is going too fast or too slow, have it tested by a watchmaker to see if it's magnetized.
+If it is, fixing this is quite easy and can be done with a demagnetizer.

 Additional care.
-As part of caring for your watch, each has a warranty to help you should there be issues with your watch.
+As part of caring for your watch, each has a warranty to help you should there be other issues.
 See our terms for warranty here.